T. C. Worsley

-Thomas Cuthbert Worsley (1907–1977) was a British teacher, writer, editor, and theatre and television critic.
-He is best remembered for his autobiographical Flannelled Fool: A Slice of a Life in the Thirties.
+Thomas Cuthbert Worsley (10 December 1907 – 23 February 1977) was a British teacher, writer, editor, and theatre and television critic.
+He is best remembered for his autobiographical book Flannelled Fool: A Slice of a Life in the Thirties.

 Biography

 Cuthbert Worsley was born on 10 December 1907 in Durham, the son of a rising Anglican clergyman.
 He was the third of four sons, with one sister.
 His father, F. W. Worsley—a Doctor of Divinity, a holder of the Military Cross, a former holder of the English long jump record and obsessive sportsman, and eventually Dean of Llandaff Cathedral—was a dominating but dysfunctional force in family life until his abrupt desertion, with two suitcases, of both family and deanery, when Worsley was a university student.

-Worsley was educated initially at the Llandaff Cathedral school, transferring later to nearby Brightlands preparatory school from which he won two scholarships to Marlborough College.
+Worsley was educated initially at the Llandaff Cathedral school, transferring later to Brightlands preparatory school, Newnham-on-Severn, from where he won two scholarships to Marlborough College.

 While at home from Marlborough during a summer vacation Worsley's younger brother Benjamin drowned at the seaside, an event incalculably traumatic for Worsley:

 however gentle everyone was with me, I had the facts to face.
 I was alive and he was dead.
 He, the specially beloved of them all, the little genius, the most precious of any of us, hadn't survived.
 I had.
 And how could I forget that in the final climax of that deadly crisis, I had cast him off?
 I had torn myself free.
 If I hadn't, there would, of course, have been two deaths instead of one.
 True.
 But I had, I had actually, physically, deliberately, wilfully torn his clutching hands away from my thighs.